Scorching Ping Pong Girls

 Scorching Ping Pong Girls (灼熱の卓球娘, Shakunetsu no Takkyū Musume) is a Japanese manga series by Yagura Asano about table tennis.
-It began serialization in Shueisha's shōnen manga magazine Jump SQ.19 in 2013.
+The original run began serialization in Shueisha's shōnen manga magazine Jump SQ.19 in 2013.
 After Jump SQ.19 ended publication in February 2015, the manga moved to Shueisha's online platform Tonari no Young Jump in May 2015, and finished in February 2019.
 It has been collected in seven tankōbon volumes.
+A continuation, titled Scorching Ping Pong Girls Reburn!!, began serialization on Takeshobo's Storia Dash website from April 2023.
 An anime television series adaptation by Kinema Citrus aired in Japan between October and December 2016.
-A sequel manga series, Scorching Ping Pong Girls Reburn!!, will begin serialization from April 2023.